Incendo/awesome-minecraft/README.md

 - [Configurate](https://github.com/SpongePowered/Configurate/) - A simple configuration library for Java applications providing a node structure, a variety of formats, and tools for transformation.

+## Inventories
+_Libraries for creating Minecraft GUIs using inventories._

+- [IF](https://github.com/stefvanschie/IF) - An inventory framework for managing GUIs.
+- [InventoryGui](https://github.com/Phoenix616/InventoryGui) - A library for Bukkit plugins to create GUIs with inventories.

 ## Messages
 _Libraries that make it easier to work with messages, text, etc._